HYDRA: Model Factorization Framework for Black-Box LLM Personalization: Related Works

 \section{Related Works}

 \textbf{In-Context Learning.} Vanilla personalized prompting approaches leverage the powerful in-context learning capability of LLMs by using the user's randomly sampled behavior history as contextual samples.
-Existing studies~\cite{dai2023uncovering, kang2023llms, liu2023chatgpt, wang2023learning, zhiyuli2023bookgpt} have utilized encoding user histories—whether personal ratings, interaction histories, or exemplary reviews—as few-shot examples to facilitate LLMs in generating personalized content in various down-stream applications.
+Existing studies~\cite{dai2023uncovering, kang2023llms, liu2023chatgpt, wang2023learning, zhiyuli2023bookgpt} have utilized encoding user histories-whether personal ratings, interaction histories, or exemplary reviews-as few-shot examples to facilitate LLMs in generating personalized content in various down-stream applications.
 Additionally, research has shown that utilizing a longer user history can potentially lead to better performance~\cite{christakopoulou2023large, zhiyuli2023bookgpt}.

 \textbf{Profile-Augmented Prompting.} Improving upon the random sample strategy and leveraging the insights from the enhanced performance with more historical information, profile-augmented generation (PAG) summarizes user preferences and behavior patterns into natural language profiles for query augmentation.
 For instance, Richardson et al.~\cite{richardson2023integrating} employ instruction-tuned LLMs to generate abstract summaries of user history data, integrating summarization for enhanced personalization.
 Similarly, ONCE~\cite{liu2024once} creates user profiles by summarizing topics and regions of interest from their browsing history, thereby assisting LLMs in capturing user preferences for downstream tasks.